jportasa/aily/terraform/development/README-joan.md

 - Add ALB annotations in the ingress
 - Change hostnames in the two ingresses instead of localhost (www.aily.com and api.aily.com)

+For the Task - 3, please return to the README that is in the root folder.